 Mr. Miller was predeceased by his parents and 7 older siblings, Rev. Earl Miller, Jr., Hunter (“Bub”) Miller, Mary Ann Pitts, Rose Montgomery, Caroline Thuston, Tommy Miller and Don Miller.
 He is survived by 24 nieces and nephews.
 He is also survived by Polly, his wife of 67 years, and his 3 children, David (Cilla), Nancy Dimmock (Frank), and Eddie (Grace), 10 grandchildren and 6 great grandchildren.

 A service of remembrance will be held at Black Mountain Presbyterian Church on Saturday, January 18, 2020, at 2 pm.
 In lieu of flowers, donations may be sent to the Black Mountain Presbyterian Church (117 Montreat Road, Black Mountain, NC 28711) designated for Ministry of Hope (Africa) or to The Outreach Foundation for the work of Dr. Frank Dimmock in the refugee camps in Somalia, South Sudan and Kenya.

 Condolences may be shared at AshevilleMortuaryServices.com.

-To send flowers to Reverend David Vines Miller's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Reverend David Vines Miller, please visit our floral store.